hancockki/spirograph_creator/README.md

 - The percent decrease of each inner circle from it's parent.
 Each spirograph has a radius that is a fixed percentage smaller than its parents.
 The user controls this percentage, but it is initialized to 1/3, meaning each inner circle has a radius 1/3 of the parent.
 To change this value, the user simply clears the current drawing and a new one will appear with a random percentage.
 - The number of layers in the drawing.
 This is basically just the thickness of the spirograph's path; having a thicker path gives the drawing the sense of being 3D
 - The spirograph's colors.
 There are sliders to manipulate the amount of red, green, and blue in each one.
+- The number of spirographs on the screen.
+The user simply clicks the screen where they want a new spirograph to appear.
+This new spirograph will have the same speed, number of circles, and percent decrease in circle size, but the radius of the new circle will be randomized.

+## Other elements the user can manipulate
+The user also has control of other aspects of the drawing.